LGBTQ history in Belgium: 2003

 In June 2000 a government-ordered study group reached an agreement that civil marriage should be opened to the LGBT community.
 However, in 2001 Louis Michel, deputy Prime Minister and Party Leader of the Francophone Liberals stated that the government was "wasting time" on minor issues like opening civil marriage.
 This outraged the LGB movement who in March 2001 lead a discussion with Michel, convincing him to withdraw his opposition to the opening of civil marriage a day later.

 On 22 June 2001, a definitive decision to open civil marriage was made in government, on 28 November the Senate approved the proposal and the Chamber of Representatives voted for the opening on 30 January 2003; 91 votes for, 22 votes against and 4 abstentions.
 Therefore, from 16 June 2003, it was possible for the LGBT community to marry, and from 2003 to 2007 5224 same-sex marriages took place.
 Opening civil marriage to public authorities signalled to the general population that the LGBT community and their relationships were equal, and by 2006 the social acceptance of same-sex couples in the Flemish region increased from one in every three Flemings agreeing with same-sex marriage in 2003, to 64.4% agreeing with same-sex marriage in 2006.

 Opening civil marriage to the LGBT community had certain consequences.
 In 2003 Belgium was set to hold an election, because of this the proposal for the same-sex marriage bill was pushed for a fast approval in the Senate and House of Representatives.
 Causing parentage to be disregarded; this means that a woman married to another woman is not automatically considered the child's parent.
 To become a legal parent, same-sex couples must go through an adoption procedure.

 The Belgian Anti-Discrimination Act was passed on 25 February 2003.
 The Chamber of Representatives first passed the law on 17 October with 93 votes for, 13 against and 25 abstentions.
 The Senate later passed the law on 12 December 2002, with 40 votes for, 5 against and 14 abstentions.
 The Act prohibits discrimination and criminalises hate crimes and speech directed at sexual orientation.
 The November 27th 2000 EU directive encouraged all member states to establish a framework for equal treatment in employment and occupation.
 Hence, the Act also protects against discrimination in terms of self-employment, promotions in workplaces, dismissal and pay.

 2006

 In 2006 same-sex couples had the right to adopt, they can adopt both domestically and internationally.
 Domestic adoptions are regulated legislatively at community level which affects the amount of adoptions that occur in different regions of Belgium, for example the Dutch and French speaking communities.
 However, despite the new legal provisions, the number of same-sex adoptions are low.
-According to statistics provided by the Direction Generale Statistique et Information Economique, only 48 adoptions occurred from 2006 to 2014.
+According to statistics provided by Statistics Belgium, only 48 adoptions occurred from 2006 to 2014.
 Out of the 48, 36 were domestic adoptions and 12 were international.
 International adoptions remain difficult due to certain countries not permitting same-sex couple adoption.